-If blindsight really is degraded conscious vision, how can we account for those features which have led to its misinterpretation as involving unconscious vision, that is, the conservative and, with static stimuli, unstable criteria which it is naturally attended by?
-This issue is especially pressing for QDC since, by hypothesis, no explanation in terms of lack of conscious awareness is available.
+static stimuli, unstable criteria which it is naturally attended by?
+This issue is especially pressing for QDC because, by hypothesis, no explanation in terms of lack of conscious awareness is available.
 Let us begin then with conservativeness.
 If blindsight is conscious, why do subjects routinely deny it?

 The first point to note is that the kinds of conservative biases found in blindsight are less exceptional than commonly presumed.
-Neurotypical subjects exhibit 'systematic and robust' conservative biases especially when operating near the threshold of vision (Björkman et al., 1993: 81; Sand, 2016).
+Neurotypical subjects exhibit "systematic and robust" conservative biases especially when operating near the threshold of vision (Björkman, Juslin, & Winman, 1993, p.
+81; Sand, 2016).
 Consider Figure 14 which shows the relation between individual detection criteria and sensitivities in a masking paradigm.
-(For a similar pattern with very lowcontrast stimuli, see Railo et al., 2020: Figure 1C.)
+(For a similar pattern with very low-contrast stimuli, see Railo, Piccin, & Lukasik, 2020, Figure 1C.)
 As can be seen, subjects are highly variable in their criterion placement but in general adopt significantly conservative criteria.
 Moreover, there is a clear inverse correlation between their sensitivity and conservativeness.
-This is naturally explained if subjects cleave to a criterion which keeps their false alarm rate low (i.e., the socalled Neyman-Pearson objective; Treisman & Watts, 1966).
+This is naturally explained if subjects cleave to a criterion which keeps their false alarm rate low (i.e., the so-called Neyman-Pearson objective; Treisman & Watts, 1966).

-Azzopardi and Cowey found that GY adopted a criterion of 1.867 in their yn task.
-They comment that this would be sufficient to explain observed dissociations between yn and 2ifc responding as measured with percent correct so long as d' was about 1 (1998: 298).
-Comparison with data from neurotypical subjects suggests that this pairing of sensitivity and criterion, whilst extreme, is not truly exceptional (see the red dot representing GY in Figure 14).31 As a result, the explanatory challenge posed by conservative bias in blindsight may be met by relatively modest supplementary materials.32
+Azzopardi and Cowey (1998) found that GY adopted a criterion of 1.867 in their yn task.
+They comment that this would be sufficient to explain observed dissociations between yn and 2ifc responding as measured with percent correct so long as d' was about 1 (p.
+298).
+Comparison with data from neurotypical subjects suggests that this pairing of sensitivity and criterion, while extreme, is not truly exceptional (see the red dot representing GY in Figure 14).
+As a result, the explanatory challenge posed by conservative bias in blindsight may be met by relatively modest supplementary materials.31